Aryzta’s new chairman has five weeks to come up with a plan

 Centre of power of beseiged Swiss-Irish bread-maker shifted from Dublin to Zurich

-Aryzta’s €1 billion net debt as of the end of July stood at 3.7 times earnings.
-Photograph: Arnd Wiegmann/Reuters
+Aryzta CEO Gary McGann speaks during the company’s annual shareholder meeting in 2018.
+File photo: Reuters/Arnd Wiegmann

-Fund managers and analysts that dialled into Aryzta’s full-year results conference call on Tuesday to get a sense of whether there was the beginnings of a rapport being developed between chief executive Kevin Toland and his new chairman Urs Jordi, after a tumultuous boardroom tussle, may be none the wiser.
+Fund managers and analysts who dialled into Aryzta’s full-year results conference call on Tuesday to get a sense of whether a rapport was developing between chief executive Kevin Toland and his new chairman Urs Jordi, after a tumultuous boardroom tussle, may be none the wiser.

 Developments in Aryzta in the past five months would be enough to give the casual follower whiplash.

-In May, a group of rebel shareholders ultimately holding a 20 per cent stake joined forces, after a five-year slump in the company’s fortunes and share price, to press for the company to “significantly reduce its complexity” and create shareholder value.
+In May, after a five-year slump in the company’s fortunes and share price, a group of rebel shareholders ultimately holding a 20 per cent stake joined forces to press for the company to “significantly reduce its complexity” and create shareholder value.

-The investor group wanted rid of chairman, Gary McGann, who had been brought on board in late 2016 to try and turn around a troubled ship, and three other non-executive directors.
-It also called for the removal of Toland, who has been hired by McGann in 2017, from the board to focus on his CEO duties.
+The investor group wanted rid of chairman Gary McGann, who had been brought on board in late 2016 to try and turn around a troubled ship, and three other non-executive directors.
+It also called for the removal of Toland, who had been hired by McGann in 2017, from the board to focus on his chief executive duties.

 Aryzta, meanwhile, announced in May it had hired investment bank Rothschild to carry out a “strategic review”.
 It would ultimately lead to a unit of billionaire US hedge fund manager Paul Singer’s Elliott Management declaring a month ago that it was in advanced talks to buy Aryzta.